tinymce/tinymce-docs/_includes/release-notes/new-features.md

 ### Permanent Pen 1.0

-The Permanent Pen is a premium plugin that allows adding comments or responses in emails or other Notes documents, without having to change the test color or style.
+The Permanent Pen is a premium plugin that allows adding comments or responses in emails or other documents, without having to change the text color or style.

 For collaborative projects, the Permanent Pen enables adding text in a different color, typeface and type style, or font than the default font settings.
 This allows each user to work in a different colored permanent pen making it easy for everyone to see who contributed to the document by the color of the text.